Workflows

 How to use it

-1. Open Workflows (the /workflows panel) and click New to launch the builder.
+1. Open Workflows and click New to launch the builder.

-2. Describe the automation to the AI assistant chat, or drag nodes from the library onto the canvas and connect them.
+2. Describe the automation to the AI assistant chat, or drag steps from the library onto the canvas and connect them.

-3. Configure each node — pick the tool and params for Tool nodes, the prompt for AI nodes, the expression for Conditions, the approvers for Approval gates.
+3. Configure each step — pick the tool and params for Tool steps, the prompt for AI steps, the expression for Conditions, the approvers for Approval gates.

-5. Use Test to dry-run the graph (writes are mocked) and watch per-node results stream in.
+5. Use Test to dry-run the graph (writes are mocked) and watch per-step results stream in.

 6. Publish the workflow — this validates the graph, assigns its !command name, and snapshots a version.

-7. Trigger it: type the !command in chat, click Run now, or open the Schedule modal to set a cron, interval, or event trigger.
+7. Trigger it: type the !command in chat, click Run now, or open the Schedule modal to set a recurring or interval trigger.

-8. Track outcomes in run history; respond to any suspended approval/prompt nodes to let runs continue.
+8. Track outcomes in run history; respond to any paused approval or prompt steps to let runs continue.

 Pro tips

-• Start from a single Tool node and test often — the dry-run uses live read-only tools so you see real data without touching the books.
+• Start from a single Tool step and test often — the dry-run uses live read-only tools so you see real data without touching the books.

 • Set a realistic max cost and max duration per workflow (defaults are $0.50 and 60s); AI-heavy graphs need higher limits or they will be cut off.

-• Use Approval nodes for anything that moves money or posts entries — they create an auditable human checkpoint and the run survives restarts while it waits.
+• Use Approval steps for anything that moves money or posts entries — they create an auditable human checkpoint and the run survives restarts while it waits.

 • Set visibility to business or firm only after publishing a tested version; !command names must be unique within each scope.

-• Prefer a Script node over a long Condition/Transform chain for heavy data crunching — it ships with pandas and accounting helpers like aging_buckets() and calc_dso().
+• Prefer a Script step over a long Condition/Transform chain for heavy data crunching — it includes accounting helpers like aging buckets and days-sales-outstanding calculations.

 In-depth guide